Online Bankruptcy

 2. Take the Means Test

-This is a form that measures an individual’s income, expenses and household size to determine whether they can afford their debts.
+This is a form that measures an individual’s income, expenses, and household size to determine whether they can afford their debts.
 It compares your average monthly income against the median income of similar households in your state.
 If your income is below that average, you automatically qualify.

 If your income is above the state average, there are other formulas incorporated into the bankruptcy means test, but they are complicated and will probably require getting some legal advice before proceeding.

 Before even bothering with the means test, however, review your financial history and research the “median income” for your state.
-Also, you are not allowed to file for Chapter 7 bankruptcy if it’s been fewer than eight years since you went through a Chapter 7.
+Also, you are not allowed to file for Chapter 7 bankruptcy if it’s been fewer than eight years since you went through Chapter 7.
 If you went through a Chapter 13 bankruptcy, you must wait at least six years before filing for a Chapter 7.

 3. Receive Credit Counseling